quixio/quix-docs/docs/platform/glossary.md

 ## Portal API

 An [HTTP API](../apis/portal-api.md) used to interact with most portal-related features such as creation of [environments](#environment), users, and [deployments](#deployment).

+## Producer

+Any project, container or application that [publishes](https://quix.io/docs/client-library/publish.html) data to a topic.

 ## Project